 For the degree of Bachelor of Science in Business Administration with Economics as the field of concentration.
 This program is designed to acquaint the student with the tools and techniques of economic analysis and the contribution of economic analysis to decision-making in the business firm and to society.
-The program is designed to prepare those interested in careers as economics or economic analysts in business, government, and institutions and for graduate study in economics.
+The program is designed to prepare those interested in careers as economists or economic analysts in business, government, and non-government organizations and for graduate study in economics.